 In addition to the name being unique, the name of the LLC must include a special designator such as Limited Liability Company, LLC, L.L.C., etc., in addition to not using restricted words such as bank or insurance, unless the entity is licensed to operate as such.

 Can an LLC name be reserved?

 If there is a name you want to register but are not ready to form the LLC, a Name Reservation is available.
 The Name Reservation will hold a name for 120 days with a filing fee of $15.

 How do I form a Kentucky LLC?

 Before starting your business and forming an LLC, be sure to do the business entity search first to make sure the name is available to use.
-Once you know the LLC name is available, learn how to form a Kentucky LLC by reading our step-by-step guide on filing the Articles of Organization.
+Once you know the LLC name is available, learn how to form a Kentucky LLC by reading our step-by-step guide.

 While not required in Kentucky, an Operating Agreement, which are the rules for how the LLC operates, may be a document worth considering, especially for multi-member LLCs.

 After forming a Limited Liability Company, be sure to get an Employer Identification Number (EIN).
 This is a “social security number” for the business.
 There is no cost to get one through the IRS.

 Also, be sure to check for Kentucky business licenses and permits to make sure the business is legal to operate.